crazytruth/insanic/docs/source/insanic/index.rst

 Welcome to Insanic's Documentation.
-Insanic is framework to make your life easier when developing for a microservice architecture.
+Insanic is framework to make your life easier when developing for a microservice architecture pattern.
 Insanic extends `Sanic <https://github.com/huge-success/sanic>`_, a Python 3.6+ web server and web framework that's written to go fast.
-Although Sanic lays down the basics of a server, we needed a little more in terms of easier and centralized service integration.
-A framework that allowed developers to concentrate on the business logic without the need to fret over minor details when considering deploying a fully functioning application in a production environment.
+Although Sanic lays down the basics of a server, we needed a little more in terms of easier and smoother service integration.
+A framework that allowed developers to concentrate on the business logic without the need to fret over minor details when considering and deploying a fully functioning application in a production environment.

-Since the goal of this framework was deployment into a microservice system, most features are for the simplification of either communicating with another service, or for helping with the automation of deploying the Insanic based application.
+Since the initial goal of this framework was deployment into a microservice system, most features were for the simplification of development, communication with another service, or for helping with the automation of deploying the Insanic based application.